openalea/metafspm/README.md

 ### For model design

-- First, the model has to be packaged as a class and decorated by @dataclass from the dataclasses module.
+- First, in a single python .py file the model has to be packaged as a class and decorated by @dataclass from the dataclasses module.

 - Then, you must import utilities :
 ```